 There are so many video games in the racing genre that it can be difficult to choose the right one for you.
 In this article, we rate and review the top 10 best PS4 racing games available.
 We discuss each game’s features, fun factor, and pros and cons so you can be well-informed when making your purchase.

-the Best PS4 Racing Games
+A Review of the Best PS4 Racing Games

 How We Chose Our Ratings

 Our ratings were decided by a number of factors.
 We scoured user testimonials on gaming websites and read through dozens of professional reviews to find the most enjoyable options for racing game enthusiasts and beginners.
 Factors such as graphics, diverse play modes, speed, and the length of time you can play while still being entertained were all taken into consideration.
 We only included games released by design companies with positive reputations in the gaming community.

 The Top 10 Best PS4 Racing Games